mrowrpurr/SkyScript/README.md

 - [ ] Handle events on certain NPCs!

-- [ ] Switch Action Handlers to use Syntax
 - [ ] Switch from "action" to "[unique key]" based matching
 - [x] Change variable interpolation to use `${ }` instead of `<var:>`
 - [x] Be able to print the name of the item that was added